-[Samsung Galaxy Feature] Photography’s always been about sharing.
+[Samsung Galaxy Featured Article] Photography’s always been about sharing.
 But until now, picture taking and picture sharing were two entirely different things.

 You could be forgiven for thinking that the writing has long been on the wall for pocket-friendly point and shoot cameras.
 After all, a new generation of camera equipped smart phones such as the Samsung Galaxy SIII are overturning the idea of happy snapping by matching great optics with a state of the art communications platform running the Android Jelly Bean OS.

 Millions of smartphone users have discovered the joy of being able to take a picture, or shoot a short video clip and then to immediately share their imagery via Facebook, Twitter, Dropbox and the like.
 Indeed, it could be said that never have so many shared so much.

 But really, even the best camera equipped smartphones are first and foremost communication devices.
 And even the top models can’t match the picture taking flexibility, ease of use and image quality you get from a great lens and a modern camera.

 In retrospect the Samsung Galaxy camera is such an obvious product that you wonder why someone didn’t come up with it sooner.
 The formula is simple: combine smartphone user-friendly social networking functionality with a sleek looking and thoroughly modern superzoom camera.

 The key to social networking is of course being connected and the Galaxy Camera is a true network device.
 Thanks to its built-in 3G and Wi-Fi capability it’s always on and always connected.
 Your pictures and videos are only ever a tap away from friends, family and the social networking universe.